FIRE Guidelines and Application

 FIRE provides a suite of customized services to freelance reporters who are planning or developing investigative stories—as well as story grants for select reporters.

-FIRE offers three types of consultancies:
+FIRE offers three types of Consultancies, based on your initial needs:

 • Reporting Consultancy — for editorial support to develop a story